-A research environment to come to grips with the open systems described above is being organized.
-One example is seen in the development of computer simulation technology.
-It has become possible to probe virtual reality (a realm that is not yet real but can be possible, have become possible with the aid of a computer.
+A research environment to come to grips with the subjects on open systems described above is being organized.
+For large-scale phenomenon that does not lend itself to experimentation and onetime-only phenomenon, simulation experiments in virtual reality, i.e. a realm that is not yet real but can be possible, have become possible with the aid of a computer.
 Computation with enormous numbers encompassing many uncertain elements (variables) that have been ignored or abstracted has now become possible.
-Active studies are being conducted on mechanisms that incorporate new systems in response to constant changes in mutual actions (e.g., artificial life, genetic algorithms, and neural networks).
-By pursuing researches in these areas more energetically, one may expect that the possibilities for scientific understanding and technological progress for the living and human society will be further strengthened.
+In addition, active studies are being conducted on mechanisms that self-organize new systems in response to constant changes in mutual actions in the field of artificial life, genetic algorithm, and neural network.
+By pursuing researches in these areas more energetically, one may expect that the possibilities for scientific understanding and technological progress for the living systems and human society will be further strengthened in the 21st century.

 What we have on hand in the field of open system science is only a piece of a huge jigsaw puzzle.
 Therefore, there is an urgent need to complete the puzzle by initiating the development of a new scientific methodology as an alternative to the current approach.
 On the other hand, there is also a need to solve current problems by using the available materials, although they may not be perfects.
 The graduate school of “Science for Open and Environmental Systems” offers courses to investigate specific problems in wide areas of the real world, such as space, urban environment, resources, energy, ecology, information networks, and social structures.
 In addition, courses are offered for new methodologies to contribute to the construction of social infrastructure system, such as searching for problem spaces, phenomenological analysis, and designs of the self-controlled systems and the systems possessing ability to adapt to unexpected situations to enrich this new academic field.